My NA6 Miata!

 Original pics deleted but I m sure you ll notice em in some pics.

-Seats on a Miata is a big issue, especialy if you are tall.
+Seats on a Miata is a big issue, especially if you are tall.

 Email me for info I cant bother to write it down...